dbmi-bgm/cgap-pipeline-main/docs/Pipelines/Upstream/upstream_sentieon/index-upstream_sentieon.rst

 CGAP Pipeline - Upstream Sentieon
 =================================

-This is the documentation for CGAP Upstream Sentieon Pipeline (https://github.com/dbmi-bgm/cgap-pipeline-upstream-sentieon)
+This is the documentation for the CGAP Pipelines module for upstream processing with Sentieon.
+The pipeline components are bundled in the GitHub repository https://github.com/dbmi-bgm/cgap-pipeline-upstream-sentieon.

 .. toctree::
    :maxdepth: 2